-Urban Maintenance Systems, also known as UMS, has just been awarded the revamped facilities maintenance contract for north-western region of Auckland comprising three Local Board districts.
+Urban Maintenance Systems (UMS), has just been awarded the revamped facilities maintenance contract.
+Comprising of three Local Board districts for the north-western region of Auckland.

-Starting 1st of July 2017, the revamped contract brings together a number of maintenance services previously contracted separately under one provider to reduce overlap and achieve greater value for Auckland.
-Broadly, the contract services include open space maintenance, locking and unlocking of facilities, buildings maintenance, and cleaning.
+Starting 1st of July 2017, the contract brings together a number of maintenance services.
+Previously contracted separately under one provider.
+This will reduce overlap and achieve greater value for Auckland.
+Broadly, the contract services include:

-Over the past six months, Auckland Council has been running a two-stage open tender process to procure services, and has received interest from 36 companies.
-Twelve were invited to tender, and ultimately four have been selected to deliver the contract in discrete service areas.
+Over the past six months, Auckland Council has been running a two-stage open tender process to procure services.
+Received interest from 36 companies.
+12 were invited to tender, and ultimately 4 have been selected to deliver the contract.

 “We are delighted to have been selected.
 Auckland Council ran a very robust and competitive process” said Patrick J. Flannigan, Managing Director and Chief Executive Officer.

-Preparations for mobilisation are underway and UMS are actively seeking local employees, contractors, suppliers and partners to support service delivery.
-“We want to encourage a high degree of community engagement in our operations to maximise local benefit.”
+Preparations for mobilisation are underway.
+UMS are actively seeking local employees, contractors, suppliers and partners to support service delivery.
+“We want to encourage a high degree of community engagement in our operations.
+Our aim by doing so is to maximise local benefit.”

-Urban Maintenance Systems was established in 1995 and provides a range of facilities maintenance and management services with a longstanding history working with Local Government.
-In Australia, UMS performs a range of services: maintaining public facilities including town halls, parks and gardens, public toilets, and community buildings; preparing sportsfields; removing graffiti; keeping playgrounds safe; and inspecting and maintaining transport assets such as road signs, bus shelters and other infrastructure.
+UMS was established in 1995 and provides a range of facilities maintenance and management services.
+With a longstanding history working with Local Government.
 UMS now has over 300 staff and operates from 14 locations across Australia.
-Their new division in New Zealand will engage a further 120 people, working from two soon to be established depots – one in Henderson, and one in Wellsford.
+Their new division in New Zealand will engage a further 120 people.
+Working from established depots in Henderson and in Wellsford.